spotlightpa/poor-richard/content/news/2021-12-08-SPLCONMAP.md

 Grove said his panel will hold <a href="https://www.pahousegop.com/News/22950/Latest-News/Grove-Announces-Citizen-Map-Selected-as-Preliminary-Congressional-Plan,-Invites-Public-Comment-">an informational hearing Thursday</a> and is expected to vote Monday.
 A map must be approved by both the GOP-controlled House and Senate before it goes to Democratic Gov. Tom Wolf for consideration, and the Senate is planning to release its own proposal.
 That means this first map is unlikely to reflect what will be the final outcome.

 Redistricting reform advocates said they are grateful that the map has finally been released but are frustrated at how long it took and at the lack of communication throughout the process.
-Fair Districts PA and the good-government organization Committee of Seventy — which runs the Draw the Lines competition — released their own maps more than two months ago.
+Fair Districts PA and the good-government organization Committee of Seventy — which runs the Draw the Lines competition — released their own maps more than a month ago.

 “[They could] use the hearings that they already held, but put maps in front of people and give them the ability to kick the tires on the maps,” said David Thornburgh, president of the Committee of Seventy.
 “It’s a wasted opportunity because now time is short.”